-Dr. Donald Stark, an associate professor at the University of British Columbia and a Vancouver allergist, agrees that “people who don’t have allergies aren’t always particularly sympathetic to the allergy sufferer.”
+Dr. Donald Stark, a Vancouver allergist, agrees that “people who don’t have allergies aren’t always particularly sympathetic to the allergy sufferer.”
 They may assume incorrectly, “it’s just a runny nose or a few hives, what are you making a big fuss about?”
 But he says the only safe route for the person with allergies and/or asthma is to get past the embarrassment and to inform bosses and colleagues about such a condition.

 If communicating with colleagues is challenging, tougher yet is asking an employer for changes to the workspace or company policy to accommodate one’s allergies.
 Andrea Forsyth, 30, is a personal trainer and fitness consultant who has allergies to dust, trees, flowers and dander in addition to food allergies.
 When she took a job running a Toronto fitness center that had old carpet and dusty chairs, she started to wheeze and to get non-stop sniffles.